kondukto-io/sbom-gradle-cyclonedx-pipeline-scan/readme.md

 gradle cyclonedxBom
 ```

-This command creates an SBOM in CycloneDX JSON format on the directory mentioned in the tasks of the plugin inside build.gradle.kts.
+This command creates an SBOM in CycloneDX JSON format on the directory mentioned in the tasks of the plugin inside build.gradle or build.gradle.kts.

 ## Scanning SBOM with osv-scanner